John Phillips (mayor)

-John Phillips (November 26, 1770 – May 29, 1823) was an American politician, serving as the first mayor of Boston, Massachusetts, from 1822 to 1823.
+John Phillips (November 26, 1770 – May 29, 1823) was an American politician from Boston, Massachusetts, serving as the first mayor of Boston from 1822 to 1823.
+He also served as the 12th president of the Massachusetts Senate from 1813 to 1823.
 He was the father of abolitionist Wendell Phillips.

+Phillips' tenure as mayor was largely defined by his organization of the new city government.

-Early life
+Early life and education

 John Phillips was born in Boston, Massachusetts, on November 26, 1770, to William and Margaret Phillips.
 His father was a descendant of the Rev. George Phillips of Watertown, the progenitor of the New England Phillips family in America.
+Widowed early into John's life, his mother used their home as a dry goods store.
+It was later sold to become the location of the first Jordan Marsh in 1841.

-He enrolled in Phillips Academy, founded by Samuel Phillips Jr., a distant relative, where he eventually graduated.
+At the age of seven, Phillips enrolled in Phillips Academy, founded by Samuel Phillips Jr., a distant relative, where he eventually graduated.
 Phillips then went on to Harvard College, graduating in 1788.

-Career
+Phillips was admitted to the bar in 1791 after studying law under Thomas Dawes.
+In 1794, he was invited to deliver the annual Fourth of July oration before the people of Boston, an address which was said to have displayed "the finest marks of intellectual vigor".

+Early political career

+Phillips was made public prosecutor in 1800.
+In 1801, Phillips unsuccessfully ran for a seat in the Massachusetts House of Representatives from Boston, however was elected in his second bid in 1803, only serving a single one-year term.

-In 1794, Phillips was invited to deliver the annual Fourth of July oration before the people of Boston.
-In 1800, he was made public prosecutor, and in 1803 was chosen representative to the Massachusetts General Court.
-He was sent to the Massachusetts Senate in 1804, serving as presiding officer from 1813 to 1823.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1810, and in 1812, he was chosen a member of the corporation of Harvard.
-Phillips was also elected a member of the American Antiquarian Society in 1813.
+Phillips was elected as a Federalist to represent Suffolk County in the Massachusetts Senate in 1804.
+Phillips was near unanimously elected as President of the Massachusetts Senate in 1813 and served until 1823.
+Phillips was made a judge of the Court of Common Pleas in 1809, was elected a Fellow of the American Academy of Arts and Sciences in 1810, and in 1812, he was chosen a member of the corporation of Harvard.
+In 1813, Phillips was also elected a member of the American Antiquarian Society.
+Phillips was further elected to the Massachusetts Governor's Council in 1805, 1809, and 1812, but declined all three offers.

-In 1820, he was a member of the convention that met to consider the revision of the state constitution, and he took an active part in the proceedings of that body.
-Phillips was also active in the agitation for the adoption of a city government in Boston and was chairman of the committee of twelve that drew up and reported on a city charter for the town in 1822.
-In the choice for mayor that followed, Harrison Gray Otis and Josiah Quincy III were the chief candidates for the office, but, as neither was able to secure an election, their friends agreed on Phillips, who was elected on April 16, 1822.
-At the close of his term of office the precarious condition of his health led him to decline a re-election.
-He died twenty-eight days later, aged 52.